 - KR20 / alpha

 The assignment's reliability.
 It has a value between 0 and 1 and a higher value means higher reliability.
-The KR20 is depending on the standard deviation and the amount of (in)correct answers from students.
-The following calculation is used for the KR20:
+The KR20 is depending on the standard deviation and the amount of (in)correct answers from participants.

 - Standard deviation points

 The standard deviation shows the average difference in the number of points, compared with the average amount of points.
 This number represents the spread of the scores of the participants.
 A higher standard deviation suggests that there are (too) many outliers.
 If the standard deviation is low compared to the average score, the scores are likely to be normally distributed.

 - Standard measurement error

 The standard measurement error shows the accuracy of the outcome of the exam.
 The value indicates how likely the answers of the participants represent the actual knowledge of participants.
 The standard measurement error is dependent on the standard deviation and the KR20 value.

 The marks show the minimum, maximum, average and median marks.
 The chart also shows the participants that passed and the participants that failed the assignment.
 The pass threshold is determined in the Mark calculation menu.
 If you use the mark calculation 'none', or if you use a formula where the marks are equal to the points, the maximum score of the graph will be set to the maximum score of the exercises.
 For example, if you have five exercises which are all worth one point, the graph will show the results of the students from zero to five.
 If you are using a randomised assignment, or if you are using flow, the maximum score of the graph will be the sum of all questions combined.